Detailed guides to painful problems, treatments & more

 updated

-Tags: neck, IT band pain, back pain, patellar pain, shin pain, plantar fasciitis, site news, education, head/neck, spine, knee, leg, limbs, pain problems, overuse injury, injury, running, exercise, self-treatment, treatment, tendinosis, arthritis, aging, foot
+Tags: neck, IT band pain, back pain, patellar pain, shin pain, plantar fasciitis, site news, education, head/neck, spine, knee, leg, limbs, pain problems, overuse injury, injury, running, exercise, self-treatment, treatment, tendinitis, arthritis, aging, patellofemoral joint, foot

-Three articles on PainSci cite Dear 2015: 1.
+Three pages on PainSci cite Dear 2015: 1.
 The Complete Guide to IT Band Syndrome2.
 The Complete Guide to Neck Pain & Cricks3.
 Complete Guide to Frozen Shoulder

 PainSci commentary on Dear 2015: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.